nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

-## So now what? (conclusion)
+## So now what?
 So now what?
 I started with a yolo model that didn't work, and I was able to design and implement a data strategy to make it work.

 That's a fun experiment, but what conclusions do we draw:
 1. Data makes the difference.
 This is obvious in hindsight, but worth repeating and extends beyond cvis.
 No training tweaks were going to fix the original control models.
-2. Dimishing returns.
-SOTA models are getting really good really fast.
-I wasn't able to get real trac
+2. The law of diminishing returns.
+Performance gains were huge early on but pleteued quickly.
+When that happens "more training" stops being a viable strategy.
+3. Controlled experiments.
+By changing few variables at a time  the cause/effect relationship between the changes and the performance were obvious.

+notes:
 - Data makes a difference.
     - Data makes a difference.
 And a big one at that.
     - I want to say something about diminishing returns (the diminishing returns are also visible in the 350e training images)